treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 ### int

-Have user input and need to convert it to a number?
+Do you have user input and need to convert it to a number?
+You need the `int` function!

-The `int` function will convert strings to integers:
+The `int` function can convert strings to integers:

 ```pycon
 >>> program_name = "Python 3"